Are you thinking of traveling to Palomino, Colombia?

 Mingle with the locals

-While you will probably need to speak a bit of Spanish to make that possible, mingling and talking away with the locals is always a lot of fun.
+While you’ll probably need to speak a bit of Spanish conversation, talking with the locals is a good way to practice.

 Mingling here is easy because you just need to walk up, say ‘Hola!’ and enjoy meeting with locals.
 Just pick your people wisely: while first impressions aren’t always correct, you should see who to avoid easily!